Best Community Colleges in Nebraska

 If you're looking into online community colleges in Nebraska, don't miss the wealth of distance education options available at CCC.
 Online students here have close to 30 diploma, certificate and degree programs to choose from, including Associate of Arts (A.A.) and Associate of Science (A.S) programs designed for university transfer.

-The 2016-17 student body headcount reported more than 21,000 total students enrolled in on-campus or online courses.
-Roughly one quarter of the students enrolled were pursuing their degrees or other awards full time, and approximately 37 percent of all credits were delivered online.
+The student body headcount is more than 21,000 total students enrolled in on-campus or online courses.
+Roughly one quarter of the students enrolled were pursuing their degree or other awards full time, and approximately 37 percent of all credits were delivered online.

 Northeast Community College (Norfolk)

-Total enrollment at Northeast Community College was more than 13,000 students in 2016-17, with just a little less than half of that number seeking college credit.
-More than 40 percent of credit-seeking students were taking a full-time schedule of courses, and the average age of the student body is approximately 26 years old.
+Total enrollment at Northeast Community College is more than 13,000 student, with just a little less than half of that number seeking college credit.
+More than 40 percent of credit-seeking students were taking a full-time schedule of courses, and the average age of the student body is approximately 25 years old.

 The degree catalog here is loaded with degrees, certificates, diplomas and professional training programs, including some that may be difficult to find at other schools in the state.
 For example, students at NCC can follow one of nearly 20 different specialized study tracks in information technology or pursue either a degree or a diploma in the fast-growing job field of wind energy.

-If you're hoping for some help with the cost of college, NCC might be a solid choice for you: Students at the Norfolk-based institution were awarded more than $15 million in financial aid in 2016-17.
+If you're hoping for some help with the cost of college, NCC might be a solid choice for you: Students at the Norfolk-based institution are awarded more than $15.5 million in financial aid annually.

 Nebraska College of Technical Agriculture (Curtis)

-Programs here come from four main areas of study -- agronomy and agricultural mechanics; animal science and agricultural education; agribusiness management systems; and veterinary technology systems.
-Each of these major subjects contains a range of sub-disciplines from which students can choose career-focused A.A.S. plans, academic A.S. programs and quick-draw certificate plans.
+Programs here come from four main areas of study — agronomy and agricultural mechanics; animal science and agricultural education; agribusiness management systems; and veterinary technology systems.
+Each of these major subjects contains a range of sub-disciplines from which students can choose career-focused A.A.S. plans, academic A.S. programs and quick-draw certificate programs.

 Despite the hands-on nature of most types of agricultural work, several of the programs offered at NTCA are compatible with certain online courses.
 Check with your advisor if your schedule could use a little extra flexibility.